-The minor in Computer Science consists of any six Computer Science courses numbered 107/111 or above and must include CS216.
+The minor in Computer Science consists of any six Computer Science courses numbered 111 or above and must include CS216 and at least one 300 level course (other than CS301).

 Grade Requirements: All courses taken to satisfy the requirements for the major or minor must be taken using the A-F grading system.
 To advance to a course with prerequisites, a minimum grade of C- is required for each prerequisite course.
 A student completing a Computer Science major course may not concurrently or subsequently be enrolled in a prerequisite, alternate prerequisite, or non-major Computer Science course.
 For example,